 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Esophagitis is inflammation or irritation of the lining of the esophagus.
+is inflammation or irritation of the lining of the esophagus.

-Common signs and symptoms of esophagitis:
+Signs and symptoms of esophagitis

 - Pain in the middle of your chest that may spread to your back